MAT496-Monsoon2025-SNU/AryanRastogi72-LLM-Capstone-Project-MAT496-SNU/README.md

 ## Title: Persistent Multi-Agent Travel Planner

 ### Overview
 This project is an advanced conversational AI agent designed to act as a "team" of travel specialists.
-A user interacts with the system, providing trip details such as origin, destination, budget, dates, and the number of travellers.
+A user interacts with the system (initially via CLI, later via a Web UI), providing trip details such as origin, destination, budget, dates, and the number of travellers.
 The system orchestrates a team of specialist agents—a **Travel Agent** (for flights) and a **Hotel Agent** (for accommodation)—to research live options in parallel.

 Using the **Amadeus API** for flights and **Booking.com (via RapidAPI)** for hotels, the agents fetch real-time data including prices, ratings, and direct booking links.
 The system then consolidates these findings into a comprehensive, formatted itinerary that respects the user's budget and preferences.
-The entire application state is managed using **LangGraph**, featuring persistent memory to track the conversation and context across sessions.
+The entire application state is managed using **LangGraph**, featuring persistent memory to track the conversation and context.

+**Disclaimer:** Please note that the flight and hotel data provided by this agent are for demonstration purposes.
+Due to the nature of the free/test API tiers used (Amadeus Test Environment and RapidAPI), the pricing and availability are not guaranteed to be 100% accurate or real-time and will likely differ from final booking prices.

 ### Reason for picking up this project
-This project is designed to synthesise and demonstrate mastery of all the major advanced topics covered in the course:
+This project was selected to synthesise and demonstrate mastery of all the major advanced topics covered in the course:

 #### LangGraph (State, Nodes, Graph)
 The core architecture is built as a stateful graph using `StateGraph`, managing complex state transitions and data flow between multiple nodes using a custom `TypedDict` state (`TravelAgentState`).

 #### Tool Calling & RAG
-The agents use custom tools (`search_flight`, `search_hotel`) to perform retrieval-augmented generation by fetching live, structured data from external APIs (Amadeus & Booking.com) rather than relying on static knowledge or mock data.
+The agents use custom tools (`search_flight`, `search_hotel`) to perform retrieval-augmented generation by fetching live, structured data from external APIs (Amadeus & Booking.com) rather than relying on static knowledge.

 #### Persistent Memory (Module 2)
 The graph utilises a `SqliteSaver` checkpointer to provide persistent, long-term memory.
 This allows the agent to maintain context across multiple interactions and even resume sessions after interruptions.